floatingpixels/supabase-nuxt/docs/testing.md

 `/auth/v1/health` first and fails fast with an actionable message when the stack is down, instead of letting the tests fail with confusing assertion errors.

+### `pnpm test:consumer`

+Builds and packs the module, installs the tarball into a temporary pnpm consumer, starts Nuxt with a cold dependency optimizer, and opens the fixture page in headless Chromium.
+The temporary consumer is removed whether the test passes or fails.
+This test needs registry access when its dependencies are not already present in the pnpm store, but it does not need Supabase or Docker.

 ### `pnpm test`